narhen/procjack/README.md

 ## Example

-This will inject a string into a running process 'dummy'.
+This will inject shellcode, contained in the [`count`](src/count.asm) binary, into a running process 'dummy'.
 ```
 $ cd src
 $ make